tpperez/nextjs_template/docs/data-fetching.md

 # Data Fetching

-Strategic patterns for API integration and server state management that balance developer experience with application performance.
+Patterns for API integration and server state management that balance developer experience with application performance.

 ## Table of Contents